Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Abstract

 \section{Abstract}

-We present modeling of the long term optical light curve and radial velocity curve of the binary stellar system CXOGBS J175553.2-281633, first detected in X-rays in the \textit{Chandra} Galactic Bulge Survey.
-We analyzed \mbox{7 years} of optical I-band photometry from OGLE and found long term variations from year to year.
-These long term variations can be explained with either an accretion disk of changing shape or luminosity, or a spotted secondary star.
+We present modeling of the long-term optical light curve and radial velocity curve of the binary stellar system CXOGBS J175553.2-281633, first detected in X-rays in the \textit{Chandra} Galactic Bulge Survey.
+We analyzed \mbox{7 years} of optical I-band photometry from OGLE and found long-term variations from year to year.
+These long-term variations can most likely be explained with by either variations in the luminosity of the accretion disk or a spotted secondary star.
 The phased light curve has a sinusoidal shape, which we interpret as being due to ellipsoidal modulations.
-We improve the orbital period to be \mbox{$P = 10.34488(6)$ h} with a time of inferior conjunction of the secondary $T_0 = {\rm HJD\ } 2455260.8204(8)$.
+We improve the orbital period to be \mbox{$P = 10.34488 \pm 0.00006$ h} with a time of inferior conjunction of the secondary star $T_0 = {\rm HJD\ } 2455260.8204 \pm 0.0008$.
 Moreover, we collected 37 spectra over 6 non-consecutive nights.
-The spectra show evidence for a K7 secondary donor star, from which we obtain a semi-amplitude for the radial velocity curve of \mbox{$K_2 = 161 \pm 6 $ km s$^{-1}$}.
+The spectra show evidence for an evolved K7 secondary donor star, from which we obtain a semi-amplitude for the radial velocity curve of \mbox{$K_2 = 161 \pm 6 $ km s$^{-1}$}.
 Using the light curve synthesis code {\tt XRbinary}, we derive the most likely orbital inclination for the binary of \mbox{$i = 63.0\pm0.7$ deg}, a primary mass of \mbox{$M_1 = 0.83 \pm 0.06$ M$_\odot$}, consistent with a white dwarf accretor, and a secondary donor mass of \mbox{$M_2 = 0.65 \pm 0.07$ M$_\odot$}, consistent with the spectral classification.
-Therefore, we classify the source as a cataclysmic variable star with a long orbital period.
+Therefore, we identify the source as a long orbital period cataclysmic variable star.